 Project status: On site

-Delabole slate, natural stone and vertical timber cladding was used to make this design as uncontentious as possible from the eyes of the Historic Environment Planning (HEP) team, allowing for a smooth journey through the planning system.
+Delabole slate, natural stone and vertical timber cladding were used to make this design as uncontentious as possible from the eyes of the Historic Environment Planning (HEP) team, allowing for a smooth journey through the planning system.
 Cornwall Council requested a structural report on the existing building to assess the condition of the walls before making a decision on the proposal.
 We were able to rapidly instruct an engineer from our extensive network of local consultants to carry out a survey on the structure, satisfying the validation requirement for planning.

 If you have an annexe you’d like to convert, we would love to hear from you.
 Please get in touch!